gilles-leblanc/Sniptaculous/README.md

 # Sniptaculous
 ### The most sniptacular C# snippet library for Visual Studio.

-Sniptaculous is a library of Visual Studio C# snippets which are meant to complement's Visual Studio's own snippets.
+Sniptaculous is a library of Visual Studio C# snippets which are meant to complement Visual Studio's own snippets.

 ## Installation

-Right now the snippets are distributed as a collection of files which need to be placed somewhere on your computer.
-Then in Visual Studio open the snippets manager (`Ctrl-K, Ctrl-B`) and Add the folder where Sniptaculous is stored.
-The update the snippets simply do a file copy.
+Right now the snippets are distributed as a collection of files which needs to be placed somewhere on your computer.
+In Visual Studio open the snippets manager (`Ctrl-K, Ctrl-B`) and Add the folder where Sniptaculous is stored.
+To update the snippets simply do a file copy.

 In the future Sniptaculous will probably be delivered in a more convenient fashion.